Use next hop to diagnose virtual machine routing problems

-Traffic from a VM is sent to a destination based on the effective routes associated with a NIC.
-Next hop gets the next hop type and IP address of a packet from a specific virtual machine and NIC.
-This helps to determine if the packet is being directed to the destination or is the traffic being black holed.
-An improper configuration of routes by the user, where a traffic is directed to an on-premises location or a virtual appliance, can lead to connectivity issues.
+Traffic from a virtual machine (VM) is sent to a destination based on the effective routes associated with a network interface (NIC).
+Next hop gets the next hop type and IP address of a packet from a specific VM and NIC.
+Knowing the next hop helps you determine if traffic is being directed to the intended destination, or whether the traffic is being sent nowhere.
+An improper configuration of routes, where traffic is directed to an on-premises location, or a virtual appliance, can lead to connectivity issues.
 Next hop also returns the route table associated with the next hop.
-When querying a next hop if the route is defined as a user-defined route, that route will be returned.
-Otherwise Next hop returns "System Route".
+If the route is defined as a user-defined route, that route is returned.
+Otherwise, next hop returns System Route.

 The next hops that might be returned by the next hop capability are as follows:

 To learn more about each next hop type, see Routing overview.